How has life expectancy changed over time?

 Inequalities in life expectancy

 About 14 per cent of the population of England is non-white.
-Life expectancy data is not yet available by ethnic group because ethnicity is not currently recorded at death registration but, following the disproportionate impact of Covid-19 on ethnic minority communities, the government has said it will be introduced in England (Scotland introduced it in 2012).
+Ethnicity is not currently recorded at death registration but, following the disproportionate impact of Covid-19 on ethnic minority communities, the government has said ethnicity recording will be introduced in England (Scotland introduced it in 2012).
+However, by linking death records to 2011 census records to derive ethnicity, the Office for National Statistics (ONS) produced life expectancy estimates by ethnicity for England and Wales for 2011–14 for the first time.

-Although 2020 life expectancy data isn’t yet available for all population sub-groups, mortality data for other groups also shows inequalities which in turn will impact on life expectancy.
+Mortality data for some other groups also shows inequalities, which in turn will have an impact on life expectancy.
 For example:

 How and why did trends in life expectancy change after 2011?

 2011 marked a turning point in long-term mortality trends, with improvements tailing off after decades of steady decline.
-In the 100 years to 2010–12, life expectancy increased by nearly 3 years every decade, but between 2011 and 2019 it increased by only 0.8 years for males and 0.6 years for females, having virtually flat-lined between 2014–18.
-However, in 2019 life expectancy increased by 0.3 years in males and 0.4 years in females and in January–March 2020, before the Covid-19 pandemic took effect, mortality was again at the lower level seen in 2019.
-The life expectancy gains in 2019 and the fall in mortality in early 2020 were associated with mild influenza (flu) seasons and troughs in winter mortality.
+In the 100 years to 2010–12, life expectancy increased by nearly 3 years every decade, but between 2011–18 it increased by only 0.5 years for males and 0.2 years for females, virtually flat-lining between 2014–18.
+However, between 2018–19 life expectancy increased by 0.3 years in males and 0.4 years in females and in January–March 2020, before the Covid-19 pandemic took effect, mortality was again at the lower level seen in early 2019.
+The life expectancy gains in 2019 and the fall in mortality in early 2020 were associated with mild influenza (flu) seasons and lower winter mortality.

-One year deserves special mention – 2015, when life expectancy fell across virtually all of Europe.
-In England there were an estimated 28,000 deaths associated with flu and life expectancy fell by 0.2 years in both males and females – unprecedented for decades until the Covid-19 pandemic in 2020.
+In the pre-pandemic decade, one year deserves special mention – 2015, when life expectancy fell across virtually all of Europe.
+In England and Wales there was a significant increase in mortality from respiratory diseases, including flu and life expectancy fell by 0.2 years in both males and females – unprecedented for decades until the Covid-19 pandemic in 2020.
 As in Europe, most ‘excess’ deaths in 2015 occurred among older people, with deaths from respiratory disease (including flu and pneumonia) being a key contributor to the largest annual rise in deaths since the 1960s.
+The flu virus circulating in 2015 was known to predominantly affect older people.

 A review of mortality trends in England to 2017 found that improvements in life expectancy since 2010 had slowed in most areas of England and among all socio-economic groups, but the slowdown was greater among the most deprived groups and inequalities had widened.
 Slowing mortality improvements among people aged 50 years and over played a significant role.